Explore Georgia Tours

 Mountain Biking:

-Emerging trails around Tbilisi, Borjomi, and Bakuriani offer mountain biking opportunities.
-The scene is developing, with new trails being marked and bike rental improving each season.
+Emerging trails around Tbilisi, Borjomi, and Bakuriani offer mountain biking options.
+The scene is still developing, with new trails being marked and bike rental improving each season.

 Rock Climbing:

 The Chaukhi Massif near Juta offers multi-pitch climbing on dramatic rock towers.
-Chiatura's cable cars and industrial landscape attract urban exploration enthusiasts.
+Chiatura's cable cars and industrial setting attract urban exploration enthusiasts.

 Zip-Lining: